The Office of Career Services

 IN WHAT PROGRAMS OF STUDY ARE STUDENTS ENROLLED?

-Students seek internships in the areas of Accounting, Business Management, Computer Information Technology, Paralegal Studies, Organization Management, Communications, Criminal Justice, Human Services, Psychology, Healthcare Management, Law Enforcement, and Media and Fine Arts.
+Students seek internships in the areas of Accounting, Business Management, Computer Information Technology, Paralegal Studies, Organization Management, Communications, Criminal Justice, Human Services, Psychology, Healthcare Management, Law Enforcement, and Digital and Studio Arts.

 WHEN DO STUDENTS BEGIN AN INTERNSHIP?